ElpequePro/Deep-Reinforcement-Learning/Exercices/CartPole-v1.md

 - **numpy**.
 It provides support for arrays, matrices, and a wide range of mathematical functions to operate on these data structures.
 - **torch**.
 Open-source machine learning library.
   - **nn**.
 Contains classes and functions to build neural networks in PyTorch.
-  - **optim**. provides various optimization algorithms (like SGD, Adam, etc.) that can be used to update the parameters of neural networks during training.
+  - **optim**.
+Provides various optimization algorithms (like SGD, Adam, etc.) that can be used to update the parameters of neural networks during training.
 - **matplotlib.pyplot**.
 It is used for creating static, animated, and interactive visualizations in Python.

 ## Create environment